Alejogb1/job-board/blog-data/how-does-brownie-configyaml-integrate-with-aave-v2-lending-pools-for-trc20-tokens.md

 id: "how-does-brownie-configyaml-integrate-with-aave-v2-lending-pools-for-trc20-tokens"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 The intersection of brownie's configuration and Aave v2 lending protocols, particularly with TRC20 tokens, presents a few interesting challenges and considerations.
 I've spent a fair amount of time working with similar configurations in past projects, and it's not always as straightforward as the documentation might lead you to believe.

 The core idea behind `brownie-config.yaml` is to manage and centralize settings for your brownie projects.
 It essentially functions as the single source of truth for your development environment—networks, addresses, compiler options, and more.
 When it comes to Aave v2 and TRC20 tokens, we're layering in a few more dependencies, especially considering that Aave v2 was originally built for Ethereum.
 So, what exactly does that interaction look like?

 First, `brownie-config.yaml` doesn't magically make TRC20 tokens directly compatible with Aave's Ethereum-based smart contracts.
-Rather, it provides the necessary configurations to interact with either *a wrapped version of the token on Ethereum, where Aave is native*, or, more likely, *with Aave v2 on a separate network that supports EVM-compatible smart contracts and where the token has been bridged*.
+Rather, it provides the necessary configurations to interact with either _a wrapped version of the token on Ethereum, where Aave is native_, or, more likely, _with Aave v2 on a separate network that supports EVM-compatible smart contracts and where the token has been bridged_.
 Brownie helps us with deployment, contract interaction, and testing.
 It’s not a bridge for network incompatibilities on its own.

 Here's a breakdown of how I’ve typically structured my configurations for such projects.
 The key sections in your `brownie-config.yaml` file pertinent to Aave and TRC20 interactions are:

-*   **`networks`**: This is where you'll specify the network you’re deploying on, or simulating (like `development`).
+- **`networks`**: This is where you'll specify the network you’re deploying on, or simulating (like `development`).
 Within each network entry, you configure the necessary endpoints, chain IDs, and potentially other parameters like the gas settings.
 For instance, if we're working with a sidechain or L2 solution, these settings would differ from Ethereum mainnet.
-*   **`dependencies`**: This part is critical, because Aave v2 libraries or interface ABIs are often dependencies you pull in.
+- **`dependencies`**: This part is critical, because Aave v2 libraries or interface ABIs are often dependencies you pull in.
 Brownie uses these dependencies to find the contract ABIs necessary to interact with the lending pool.
-*   **`compiler`**:  This section controls how brownie compiles your solidity code.
+- **`compiler`**: This section controls how brownie compiles your solidity code.
 The version you specify here needs to align with the compiler versions used in the Aave libraries.
-*   **`dotenv`**: This manages your environment variables.
+- **`dotenv`**: This manages your environment variables.
 These can be critical for secure access to your wallets or API keys for specific networks.
-*   **`contracts`**: This section defines any custom contracts you're working with and can include addresses for deployed Aave contracts, or your bridged token, if not specified through the dependencies.
+- **`contracts`**: This section defines any custom contracts you're working with and can include addresses for deployed Aave contracts, or your bridged token, if not specified through the dependencies.

 Let's look at some examples with code: